libdyson-wg/ha-dyson/README.md

 MyDyson mobile apps use an HTTP-based API, which is also used by the MyDyson part of this integration.
 Currently it supports automated setup of your devices by discovering and fetching credentials from the API.
 It also supports getting cleaning maps as `camera` entities for 360 Eye robot vacuum.

 ## Setup

+Once you have installed the integration, navigate to `Settings > Devices` tab, press `Add integration` on the bottom right and search for `Dyson`.

 ### Setup using device WiFi information